Search results for

 Ghostery

 There are a ton of top ad-blockers available as Chrome extensions, but our pick from personal experience is Ghostery.
-I’ve been using it for years and love how much cleaner it makes my browsing experience while making it easy to allow certain elements to display via the intuitive interface of the extension.
-It blocks ads, trackers, and other privacy-invading elements from third-party domains on websites, as well as providing information about the trackers that it blocks so you can see what data is being collected about you and make informed decisions about your privacy.
+I’ve been using it for years and love how much cleaner it makes my browsing experience, while making it easy to allow certain elements to display via the intuitive interface of the extension.
+It blocks ads, trackers, and other privacy-invading elements from third-party domains, as well as providing information about the trackers that it blocks so you can see what data is being collected about you and make informed decisions about your privacy.

 Grammarly

-Trust me on this one — once you’ve got used to having the Grammarly Chrome extension installed, you won’t believe there was a time when you were without it.
+Trust me on this one — once you’ve got used to having the Grammarly Chrome extension installed, you won’t believe there was a time when you lived without it.
 The spelling and grammar checker gently highlights any mistakes you’ve made or ways your text can be improved.
-From professional writing like this article to firing off emails in your office job, it keeps your prose accurate and orderly.
+From professional writing like this article to firing off emails, it keeps your prose accurate and orderly.
 That’s on the free version, but a Grammarly Premium subscription also offers generative AI technology, as well as advanced recommendations for things like tone, clarity, and vocabulary.
 It’s actually highlighting how I could have phrased that last sentence better as I write this one, but it’s my servant, not my master.

 Dark Reader